Layer Cake (film)

-Layer Cake grossed $11.9 million at the box office and received generally positive reviews from critics.
+Layer Cake was released in the United Kingdom by Columbia Pictures on 1 October 2004.
+It grossed $11.9 million at the box office and received generally positive reviews from critics.
+Vaughn was nominated for Most Promising Newcomer at the 58th BAFTA Awards.
 Craig's performance in the film has often been cited as a major factor in his casting as James Bond in 2005.